Gyuri1/FMC_CSV_Import_Export/README.md

     where Global is the domain name and BULK-ACP is the name of the ACP

-2. You can modify the Policy ACP file using the **known objects** and please **rename ALL of the 3 files** to the new ones, for example:
+2. You can modify the Policy ACP CSV file using the **known objects** and please **rename ALL of the 3 files** to the new ones, for example:

    > BULK-ACP.csv         -> BULK-ACP**1**.csv